MillionthOdin16/csm-1b-gradio/README.md

 **2025/03/13** - We are releasing the 1B CSM variant.
 Code is available on GitHub: [SesameAILabs/csm](https://github.com/SesameAILabs/csm).
 Checkpoint is [hosted on HuggingFace](https://huggingface.co/sesame/csm-1b).

-Try out the interactive demo of our fine-tuned version [sesame.com/voicedemo](https://www.sesame.com/voicedemo).

-Generate from the open-source base model [hosted on HuggingFace](https://huggingface.co/spaces/sesame/csm-1b).

 ---

 CSM (Conversational Speech Model) is a speech generation model from [Sesame](sesame.com) that generates RVQ audio codes from text and audio inputs.
-A fine-tuned version of this model powers the interactive demo in our [technical blog post](https://www.sesame.com/research/crossing_the_uncanny_valley_of_voice).

 The model architecture employs a [Llama](https://www.llama.com/) backbone and a smaller audio decoder that produces [Mimi](https://huggingface.co/kyutai/mimi) audio codes.

+A fine-tuned variant of CSM powers the [interactive voice demo](https://www.sesame.com/voicedemo) shown in our [blog post](https://www.sesame.com/research/crossing_the_uncanny_valley_of_voice).

+A hosted [HuggingFace space](https://huggingface.co/spaces/sesame/csm-1b) is also available for testing audio generation.

 ## Misuse and abuse ⚠️